-17. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-- a) In January 2022, the Company obtained approval for trading on the OTCQB.
-The Company's common shares commenced trading on the OTCQB under the ticker symbol "NVDSF". - b) In February 2022, the Company closed a private placement of Units of the Company for gross proceeds of \$2,000,000.
-Pursuant to the offering, the Company issued 6,670,000 Units at a price of \$0.30 per Unit.
-Each Unit is comprised of one common share of the Company and one-half of one common share purchase warrant.
-Each warrant is exercisable to acquire one common share of the Company at a price of \$0.45 per share for a period of 24 months from the date of issuance, subject to adjustments in certain events and acceleration rights.
+a) In January 2023, the Company closed a private placement of common shares and warrants of the Company for gross proceeds of \$3,499,980.
+Pursuant to the offering, the Company issued 21,212,000 common shares at a price of \$0.15 per share and 21,212,000 warrants at a price of \$0.015 per warrant.
+Each warrant is exercisable to acquire one common share of the Company at a price of \$0.25 per share for a period of 24 months from the date of issuance.

-In the event the closing price of the common shares of the Company on a recognized stock exchange is equal to or greater than \$0.80 per share for a period of at least ten consecutive trading days, the Company will have the right to accelerate the expiry date of the warrants to a date that is 30 calendar days after notice is given of such Acceleration Event by ways of news release.
+In the event the volume weighted average trading price of the common shares of the Company on the TSXV is equal to or greater than \$0.30 per share for a period of at least twenty consecutive trading days, the Company will have the right to accelerate the expiry date of the warrants to a date that is 30 calendar days after notice is given of such Acceleration Event by ways of news release.